-Trump Cancels U.K. Visit Over Obama’s ‘Bad Deal’ – Which Was Initiated by Bush
+Trump Cancels U.K. Visit Over Obama’s ‘Bad Deal’ — Which Was Initiated by Bush

 Around midnight, Trump confirmed the news on Twitter, but explained it was all President Obama’s fault:

 This development is particularly shocking because Obama hadn’t been elected when the decision was made to move the embassy from Grosvenor Square to Nine Elms.
-The move was announced it October 2008, when George W. Bush was president.
+The move was announced in October 2008, when George W. Bush was president.

 “We looked at all our options, including renovation of our current building on Grosvenor Square,” Ambassador Robert Tuttle explained at the time.
-“In the end, we realized that the goal of a modern, secure and environmentally sustainable embassy could best be met by constructing a new facility.”
+“In the end, we realized that the goal of a modern, secure, and environmentally sustainable embassy could best be met by constructing a new facility.”

 In 2009 the Obama administration approved the sale of the old embassy building to the Qatari Diar Real Estate Investment Co., which plans to turn it into a hotel.
 The site’s value was significantly reduced shortly before the sale when the British listed it as a building of historic importance, restricting development options.